FDW-HK/euclidean-decomposition/docs/cloud-chambers.md

-# Cloud Chambers

-The support of the multiplication table can be arranged into an \(n \times n\) square-grid display.
+The support of the multiplication table can be arranged into an n by n square-grid display.

-Black pixels mark integers \(k\) that occur as products
+Black pixels mark integers k that occur as products

     k = a*b